 Timothy J. Valentine was called in April of 1993 to be the fourth pastor of Cross Lanes Bible Church.
 His family included his wife, Becky and four children, Minda, Paul, Dan, and Emily.
 During this time morning prayer meetings for men and annual teen mission trips were begun.
 Tim Valentine was pastor for eight years until February of 2001, when he went to Virginia Beach, Virginia to start a church planting ministry affiliated with Central Baptist Seminary.
 His assistants were Dan Berger, Ken Kirkland and Brent Belford.
 School administrators were Dick Corbin, Phil Suiter and Dan Nelson.

 Dan Berger served as interim pastor from February 2001 until February 2002.

 Brent Belford served as interim pastor from February 2002 until June 2002.

 Dr. Phil Suiter served as interim pastor from June 2002 until June 2003.

 On Sunday, April 27, 2003, Cross Lanes Bible Church extended a call to Dr. David W. Buckley to become Senior Pastor.
 Pastor Buckley, his wife Jeanne, their three children, Holly, Jeremy, and Jason, had served at Calvary Baptist Church of Midland, Michigan for more than 22 years.
 His first official Sunday was June 29, 2003.
 During this time a Mission Statement was formulated, an annual Friend Day was begun and Upward Basketball was started along with many other outreach endeavors.
 His assistants were Ian Pruden, Donny Varney, and Mark Boyd.
-School administrators were Dan Nelson and Steve Adams.
+School administrators were Dan Nelson, Steve Adams and Ed Riley.